 I’ve always loved drawing with pencils, but I also love color- I feel like watercolor is a great mix between drawing and painting.

-Do you have certain brand of watercolor paint and brushes that you prefer?
+Do you have a certain brand of watercolor paint and brushes that you prefer?

 For paints, I use Winsor and Newton watercolor paints- for brushes, I don’t really have a preference!